-(Last updated, 19 September 2023) Artistic image by Dave Munford
+( Last updated, May 30, 2025) Artistic image by Dave Munford Editing assistance by Cary and Wendy Skidmore

 The Mormon Battalion Association thanks the Utah Humanities for their funding support of the 175th Storytelling Project: Women Who Walked and Waited.
 Utah Humanities (UH) empowers groups and individuals to improve their communities through active engagement in the humanities.